 The Advanced Certificate was created because of the large number of SDSU graduate students conducting thesis research on LGBT topics, graduate students who have enrolled in LGBT internships, graduate students attending Lavender Graduation, and undergraduates graduating with majors or minors in LGBT studies.
 The Advanced Certificate is intended for post-baccalaureate students who are interested in LGBT topics, graduate students conducting research on LGBT issues within their academic discipline, and/or those seeking future employment in LGBT organizations.
 SDSU is the first CSU with a graduate-level certificate in LGBT Studies and the first in California to have such a certificate program.

 Students who are currently enrolled as SDSU graduate students:

-- But if the student is graduating from their MA program before completing the certificate, then they do need to apply via grad admission (www.csumentor.edu) to continue in the certificate program
+- But students who are graduating from their MA program before completing the certificate do need to apply via grad admission (see below) to continue in the certificate program.

 The advanced certificate requires 12 units, to include Lesbian, Gay, Bisexual and Transgender 598 and 9 units from English 519, 525, 550, 563*, 625*, 725*; History 583*, 640*; Liberal Arts and Sciences 601*; Religious Studies 581*; Women’s Studies 535, 606, 608, 610.
 Six units must be at the 600- or 700-level.
 Additional courses are acceptable with the approval of the advisor.
 For further information, contact the graduate adviser at 619-594-6662.